alexcoplan/p2proj/src/README.md

 Context models are a higher-order generalisation of Markov chains: they look at more than one element of history.
-For example, an order-2 context model over notes would predict a different distribution for the context `{G,A}` from that which it would predict for `{G,B}`.
+For example, an order-2 context model over notes would predict a different distribution for the context `{G,A}` from that which it would predict for `{A,A}`.
 The following shows the internal data structure of a context model trained on the note durations of the chorale tune "Aus meines Herzens Grunde".